create3000/x_ite/docs/_posts/tutorials/adding-backgrounds.md

 Backgrounds are faster to draw than if you used shapes to build them.

-## Using the background components
+## Using the Background Components

 A background creates three special shapes: